-Serverless Functions in HubSpot: What You Need to Know
+What You Need to Know About Serverless Functions in HubSpot

 What Are Serverless Functions?

 Serverless functions use resources provided by a cloud provider rather than resources on a dedicated server.
 This significantly expands what a developer can do within HubSpot because they no longer have to set up scripts on an external server.
-Instead of going through atypical developer operations tasks, like purchasing a virtual personal server (VPS) and installing an operating system, now, all a developer has to do is write code.
+Instead of going through typical DevOps tasks, like purchasing a virtual personal server (VPS) and installing an operating system, developers can focus solely on writing code.

 So, What Are Some Common Uses?